yaacov/gokitty/README.md

 }
 // Routes can have optional route parameters, in this example
 // route, ":uid" is a route parameter, once a route is dispatched,
-// the value of ":uid" can be retrived using the `mux.Var(*http.Request, string)` method.
+// the value of ":uid" can be retrieved using the `mux.Var(*http.Request, string)` method.
 //
 // Example:
 // For a request "http://localhost:8080/val/eyfgt654efg7198u",